 Instead of spending a fortune on duck fat (some recipes call for as much as 6 cups), drizzle olive oil in the crock of a slow cooker and arrange the legs in a single layer fat side up.
 Their fat begins to render quickly and they bubble away in it just as they would in a method where they’re submerged in fat.

 Cook them within a couple of days, no need to worry about the legs being completely covered in fat in the refrigerator.

 Once the legs are pulled from the fat, the method is the same – a quick pan sear and you have a magnificent meal on your hands.
 You’ll also have a generous amount of leftover duck fat and if you’ve ever had duck fat fried potatoes, you know why this is a very good thing.

-I often turn to my favorite Slow Cooker Recipes for meals that taste like they took all day, but were actually prepared in minutes like: Slow Cooker Pork Carnitas, Slow Cooker Vegetable Beef Barley Soup, Slow Cooker Jambalaya and White Bean and Chicken Chili.
+I often turn to my favorite Slow Cooker Recipes for meals that taste like they took all day, but were actually prepared in minutes like: Slow Cooker Pork Carnitas, Slow Cooker Vegetable Beef Barley Soup, Slow Cooker Jambalaya and White Chicken Chili.
 I even use the slow cooker to make Bone Broth!

 Easy Duck Leg Confit Recipe Video

 This is the easiest recipe for Duck Leg Confit that you'll ever find.
 Duck Leg Confit is a classic French recipe that began as a method of preserving and grew to be one of the most cherished dishes of France.
 It's said to have originated in the Gascony area of southwest France, but is now made across the country.
 This version is made in the slow cooker and requires just 10 minutes of active time including pan searing!

 - 1/4 cup olive oil